scottsappen/AvroGenericExample/README.md

 # AvroGenericExample
-Simple example that show how you can create an Avro object from a schema
+Simple example that show how you can create an Avro object from a schema.

 Example will create a generic record as an example using a rock climbing facility as the entity.

+Note: One problem worth calling out about Generic Records is that while they may be convenient and easy, there is no compile time checking for data types (e.g. setting a string for a float parameter).
+So a user could try to write code that does not conform to the schema.
+With a specific record, you can do data type enforcement at compile time.

 This is a Java/Maven project using JDK1.8.